raventid/write-you-async-for-a-great-good/byte_buffer_story.md

 To allocate the amount we need for this string, we multiply Null and @capacity.

 String in Ruby (and many other languages) have an encoding property.
-Will use BINARY because we are not planning to store human readable strings here, just some data (which might be malformed or not completely readed from source yet)
+We'll use BINARY because we are not planning to store human readable strings here, just some data (which might be malformed or not completely readed from source yet)

 So, our byte_buffer is pretty cool, but it's not very usable :(